leftymitt/other-peoples-money/md/01-our-financial-oligarchy.md

 bonds and stocks.
 Many of our national banks have invested in this manner a large part of all their resources, including capital, surplus and deposits.
 The bond investments of some banks exceed by far the aggregate of their capital and surplus, and nearly equal their loanable deposits.

-CONTROLLING OTHER PEOPLE'S QUICK CAPITAL
+## Controlling Other People's Quick Capital

 The goose that lays golden eggs has been considered a most valuable possession.
 But even more profitable is the privilege of taking the golden eggs laid by